 - The SAR wind speed is now globally unbiased compared the wind speeds from the model and the other altimeters.
 The standard deviation of the difference (SDD) between SAR and model wind speeds is as good as that of other altimeters.
 There is a seasonal cycle in both bias and the SDD between SAR wind and ECMWF model in Northern (minimum in July and maximum in January) and Southern (vice versa) Hemispheres. - The PLRM wind speed has also improved and it is now globally unbiased.
 The SDD with respect to the model reduced considerably during Cycle 012.
 With the removal of the large outliers, the SDD is rather stable.
 A seasonal signal in the PLRM wind bias with respect to the model similar to that of SAR wind can be clearly noticed.
-SDD of PLRM does not show a similar clear signal. - Sentinel-3 slightly overestimates high wave heights (especially those in excess of ~ 4 m) with respect to the model and the in-situ measurements.
-A fine tune may be needed to alleviate the overestimation at high wave heights.
+SDD of PLRM does not show a similar clear signal. - ❖ After the implementation of processing baseline PB 2.24 (on 13 December 2017) Sentinel-3 SAR significant wave height became virtually unbiased compared to the model and the in-situ measurements.
+However, SRAL still overestimates high wave heights slightly according to the comparison with the ECMWF mode.